-During a HAB, people can get exposed to toxins from fish they catch and eat, from swimming in or drinking the water, and from the air they breathe.
+During an HAB, people can get exposed to toxins from fish they catch and eat, from swimming in or drinking the water, and from the air they breathe.
 In recent years, there have been numerous instances of HABs in lakes that provide drinking water, like Lake Erie.
 Importantly, cooking contaminated seafood or boiling contaminated water does not destroy the toxins.
 NIEHS research has helped us better understand how toxins accumulate in seafood and are later absorbed by our bodies.

-Exposure to HABs can be prevented by following local health advisories regarding the safety of recreationally caught seafood and drinking water sources.
+Illness from HABs can be prevented by following local health advisories on the safety of recreationally caught seafood and drinking water sources.

 What are the health effects of harmful algal blooms?

 Depending on the type of algae, HABs can cause serious health effects and even death.
 For example, eating seafood contaminated by toxins from algae called Alexandrium can lead to paralytic shellfish poisoning, which can cause paralysis and even death.
 The algae Pseudo-nitzschia produces a toxin called domoic acid that can cause vomiting, diarrhea, confusion, seizures, permanent short term memory loss, or death, when consumed at high levels.

 HABs that occur in freshwater, like the Great Lakes and other drinking water sources, are dominated by the cyanobacteria Microcystis.
 This organism produces a liver toxin that can cause gastrointestinal illness as well as liver damage.

 As with many environmental exposures, children and the elderly may be especially sensitive to HAB toxins.
 Populations that rely heavily on seafood are also at risk of long-term health effects from potentially frequent, low-level exposures to HAB toxins.